o19s/solr-tmdb/.testing/README.md

 ## Testing TLRE examples

-TLRE examples are vunerable to changes in external tooling (Splainer) and Solr itself.
+TLRE examples are vunerable to changes in external tooling (Splainer, Quepid ) and Solr itself.
 So to ensure things are ready to go for training we've scripted these "tests" to check all of the examples.

 #### Splainer